 Two places of work.
-If you work at two places in a day, you can deduct the expense of getting from one to the other.
-However, if for some personal reason you do not go directly from one location to the other, you can deduct only the amount it would have cost you to go directly from the first location to the second.
+If you work at two places in one day, you can deduct the expense of getting from one to the other.
+However, if for some personal reason you do not go directly from one location to the other, you cannot deduct more than the amount it would have cost you to go directly from the first location to the second.